Voovs/.config/notes/utility_notes.md

 first have to open command prompt from normal mode with `:`, so I'll prefix any command prompt stuff with `:`

-*Exiting vim!!!*
+*Exiting Vim!!!*
     :q
-As one of the most asked questions about vim of all time, exiting vim is not that difficult.
-Just type `:q` from command mode and vim will quit.
+As one of the most asked questions about Vim of all time, exiting Vim is not that difficult.
+Just type `:q` from command mode and Vim will quit.
 If you have written some text and don't want to save it, *just get me out of here!!!*, use `:q!` instead